holoviz/datashader/examples/README.md

 To launch multiple dashboards at once, you'll need to add "-p 5001" (etc.) to select a unique port number for the web page to use for communicating with the Bokeh server.
+Otherwise, be sure to kill the server process before launching another instance.